antarctica/ansible-mysql-client/README.md

 Issues, bugs, improvements, questions, suggestions and other tasks related to this package are managed through the BAS Web & Applications Team Jira project ([BASWEB](https://jira.ceh.ac.uk/browse/BASWEB)).

+## License

+Copyright 2014 NERC BAS.
+Licensed under the MIT license, see `LICENSE` for details.